Paul Wagner came to FOX 5 in 1999 after eleven years at WTOP Radio.

 In 2004 City Council member Kathy Patterson singled Paul out for praise in exposing missteps at the D.C.
 Police property warehouse.
 A FOX 5 investigation revealed police had lost evidence in dozens of unsolved murder cases.
 Paul's reports lead directly to a new law requiring D.C. police to retain evidence in murder cases for sixty years.
 Patterson called Paul's reporting "the very best in public service journalism".

 Since 2000 Paul has reported several dozen "Cold Cases".
 Featured on Saturday nights, the stories re-tell the facts in unsolved murder cases.
 In 2001 Paul won an Emmy for an investigation on youth violence and uncovered one of the biggest scandals in the history of the D.C.
 Police force.
 The Email Scandal which caught hundreds of officers in its web and launched a year long investigation.
 Last year Paul won a second Emmy award for a story on the U.S. Marshals service.

 During his career, Paul has broken dozens of local and national stories including a confession in the Starbucks triple murder case, the FBI's espionage investigation of a State Department employee missing in Shenandoah National Park, and Mystery Author Patricia Cornwell's relationship with a former FBI agent and how it played a role in a bizarre attempted murder plot in Manassas, Virginia.

-Paul has won two Emmy awards, three "Outstanding Enterprise Reporting" awards from the Associated Press along with the National RTNDA Edward R. Murrow award for his coverage of the 1991 Mount Pleasant Riots.
+Paul has won three "Outstanding Enterprise Reporting" awards from the Associated Press along with the National RTNDA Edward R. Murrow award for his coverage of the 1991 Mount Pleasant Riots.